JacobBaillie/Data-Science-Guide/python.md

 new = string.lower()
 new = string.replace(char, " ")         # replace all occurrences
 words = string.split()                  # split on whitespace → list of words

+test.find(" ") returns the index of the first instance of the specified char or string
 ```

 ---